rabinarayanpatra/sanitizer-lib/README.md

 └── sanitizer-jpa/         ← JPA EntityListener & converters
 ```

-Each module is a Maven sub-module inheriting versions and dependency management from the parent.
+Each module is a Maven submodule inheriting versions and dependency management from the parent.

 ---